smucclaw/eu-ai-act/act.md

 Bank any information identified in the course of their market surveillance activities that may be of potential interest for the European Central Bank's prudential supervisory tasks as specified in that Regulation .

-5. For high-risk AI systems listed in point 1(a) in so far as the systems are used for law enforcement purposes, points 6, 7 and 8 of Annex III, Member States shall designate as market surveillance authorities for the purposes of this Regulation either the national authorities supervising the activities of the law enforcement, immigration or asylum authorities , or the competent data protection supervisory authorities under Directive (EU) 2016/680, or Regulation 2016/679 .
+5. For high-risk AI systems listed in point 1(a) in so far as the systems are used for law enforcement purposes, points 6, 7 and 8 of Annex III, Member States shall designate as market surveillance authorities for the purposes of this Regulation either the national authorities supervising the activities of the law enforcement, border control, immigration, asylum or judicial authorities , or the competent data protection supervisory authorities under Directive (EU) 2016/680, or Regulation 2016/679 .

 6. Where Union institutions, agencies and bodies fall within the scope of this Regulation, the European Data Protection Supervisor shall act as their market surveillance authority.